 Originally mapped as Downend Lane (until about 1910), from here it took an uneventful and slightly meandering path up the hill.
-The stone building was a lodge built in the 1930s, with the next houses arriving in the 1940s.
+The stone building was a lodge built in around 1890, with a few houses arriving in the 1900s but most not until the 1940s.
 The Thicket was the entrance to the prisoner of war camp (E251), many of the residents of which would become visitors to the local area and eventually residents.
-The railway bridge was built in 1889 and there used to be a chalk pit beyond it which remains noticeable on aerial views to this day.
+Beyond the railway bridge was a chalk pit beyond it which remains noticeable on aerial views to this day.

 At the end of the 19th century a Whiting Manufactory was built on the east side of the road.
-This was joined by a chalk pit, and later Ellerslie House which went on to become the squash club and then the full health centre.
+This had its own tramway, and was joined by a chalk pit, and later Ellerslie House which went on to become the squash club and then the full health centre.

 The alignment of the next section changed considerably when the M27 arrived in 1976.
 Originally it followed much of the same course, which would have been expensive to bridge the new motorway at an angle and disruptive to replace the new road.
 Instead a new bridge was built considerably to the west, and the alignment of the old road remains just visible in the lines of trees and abandoned sections of road within the new recycling centre on the hill.

 Wallington Military Road was built in the late 1800s, to ensure that Fort Wallington was connected to Fort Nelson and the rest of the forts.
 It was owned by the military until 1961, when it was sold to Fareham Urban District Council.
 The junction with Downend Road was upgraded in the 1940s, which saw Littledown Coppice lost and Warren Farm built.